Club: Manchester United FC | Opening: 1910 | Capacity: 75,811 seats

 Tickets for Manchester United games can only be bought online.

-Even though Manchester United almost always play for a full house, tickets for the games against lower-profile teams will often be easily available in general sale, especially for seats at the upper tiers.
+Match tickets for league games tend only to go on sale for club members.
+The cheapest membership costs £32.00 per year.
+Even though Manchester United almost always play for a full house, tickets for games against lower-profile teams will often be easily available for club members if bought in advance, especially for seats at the upper tiers.

 Ticket prices range from £31.00 for a lower-tier seat behind one of the goals to £53.00 for a central seat at the Sir Alex Ferguson or South Stand.

 Tours run seven days a week except matchdays and only run until 1:00 pm the day before a European home match.
-Tours leave about every 10 minutes between 9:40 am and 4:30 pm (longer in summer).
+Tours run about every 30 minutes between 10:00 am and 4:30 pm, but opening times and frequency depend on the season.
 The museum is opened from 9:00 am to 5:00 pm, but closes on weekend matchdays and three hours before a non-weekend match.

 Pre-booking of tours is not required, but highly recommended as limited places are available.
 Bookings can be made online.